“The true logic of the world is in the calculus of probabilities.” – James Clerk Maxwell

 I am playing with Complex Systems.

-I am Assistant Professor at Instituto de Física, Universidade Federal Fluminense, Niterói, Rio de Janeiro, Brazil
+I am Associate Professor at Instituto de Física, Universidade Federal Fluminense, Niterói, Rio de Janeiro, Brazil.

 I am associate editor of International Journal of Modern Physics C, Frontiers in Physics, Open Journal of Modelling and Simulation and Reports in Advances of Physical Sciences.

-Research interests: Dynamics of Social Systems, Epidemiology, Ecology, Complex Networks, Nonequilibrium Phase Transitions, Agent Based Models
+Research interests: Dynamics of Social Systems, Epidemiology, Ecology, Complex Networks, Nonequilibrium Phase Transitions, Agent Based Models, Monte Carlo simulation.

 Generally speaking, my research is focused on the modeling of complex systems.
 In other words, my interest is the study of systems constituted by a large number of units that interact under certain rules.
 As examples, we can cite the neurons in the brain, spins in a magnetic system, agents in the stock market, proteins in a metabolic network, individuals with distinct opinions in a group or population, cars in roads, and many others.
 It is an interdisciplinary research field whose aim is to explain the behavior of macroscopic systems by studying the statistical properties of their microscopic constituents.
 In analogy with the standard Statistical Physics, in those systems it is common the occurrence of long-range correlations, power laws and order-disorder phase transitions.